andyxlin1/COVID-19-TRACKER/README.md

 JPA,Thymeleaf, and CSV

 Future Updates:
-Add an explanation of why recovered and active are inaccurate.
+-Add an explanation of why recovered and active are inaccurate.

-Use a different database besides John Hopkins to find recovered and active data but explain it's inaccuracy.
+-Use a different database besides John Hopkins to find recovered and active data but explain it's inaccuracy.